zarf-dev/proposals/6-manifest-preview-capability/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Users need an easier way to view what their zarf.yaml will look like after templating, imports, and flavors are applied.
+Users need an easier way to view what their zarf.yaml will look like after they're rendered by Zarf before create.
+A rendered zarf.yaml has had templating, imports, and flavors applied.

 This will be accomplished through a new CLI command `zarf package preview`